 I’m a writer and assistant professor of English at Macalester College.
 I teach courses on modern and contemporary British and Irish literature, visual & material culture, and modernism.
 My courses are frequently cross-listed with Women’s, Gender, and Sexuality Studies and Environmental Studies.

-I’m currently writing my first book project, Crafting Modernity, which looks at how women authors have taken up art-making as a way to creatively—and materially—oppose inequality and violence.
+I’m currently finishing my first book, Crafting Modernity, which looks at how women authors have taken up art-making as a way to creatively—and materially—oppose inequality and violence.
 This research on craft has taken me on a range of adventures, from shadowing a traditional bobbin lacemaker on the Isle of Wight to being 3-D scanned and printed to sitting for a tintype portrait to combing through modernist needlework collections.
-In both my teaching research, I deepen approaches to cultural criticism by moving between real and imaginary worlds, which I understand as a feminist research method looking to bring new archives, voices, and experiences to light.

 In addition to my scholarly publications, I make art, lecture on creative pedagogy (including artists’ books), and write a series of author interviews that explore the intersection of visual culture and women’s writing for Los Angeles Review of Books.